6-APB: Metabolism

+Chemistry

-Reagents results
+Reagent results

 6-APB and its structural isomer 5-APB have been tested with a series of agents including: Marquis, Liebermann, Mecke, and Froehde reagents.
 Exposing compounds to the reagents gives a colour change which is indicative of the compound under test.

 6-APB succinate is reported to be practically insoluble in CHCl3 as well as very minimally soluble in cold water.
 A batch seized by the DEA contained a 2:1 ratio of succinate to 6-APB.

 Synthesis

-The synthesis by Briner et al. entailed refluxing 3-bromophenol with bromoacetaldehyde diethylacetal and sodium hydride to give the diethyl acetal, which then was heated with polyphosphoric acid to give a mixture of bromobenzofuran structural isomers: 4-bromo-1-benzofuran and 6-bromo-1-benzofuran.
+The chemical synthesis of 6-APB has been described.
+The synthesis by Briner and colleagues entailed refluxing 3-bromophenol with bromoacetaldehyde diethylacetal and sodium hydride to give the diethyl acetal, which then was heated with polyphosphoric acid to give a mixture of bromobenzofuran structural isomers: 4-bromo-1-benzofuran and 6-bromo-1-benzofuran.
 The isomers were separated by silica gel column chromatography, then converted to their respective propanone derivatives, and then reductively aminated to give 6-APB and 4-APB, both of which were converted to their HCl ion pairs for further examination.

-Dosage and duration

-Based on anecdotal reports, the dosages for 6-apb are the following:

-Reagent results

-Exposing compounds to the reagents gives a colour change which is indicative of the compound under test.
-The following test results are from protestkit.